-Research has clearly demonstrated that the cognitive benefits of speaking multiple languages are immense.
+Research has demonstrated that the cognitive benefits of speaking multiple languages are immense.

-➤ It has been proven that multilinguals demonstrate a higher processing speed than monolinguals while completing certain mental tasks.
+➤ It has been proven that multilingual speakers show a higher processing speed than monolinguals while completing specific mental tasks.

 ➤ Speaking several languages may enhance creative flexibility as well.

-➤ Language is shaped by our society’s reality and, in turn, that language shapes the way we think ➤ so it is logical to conclude that:
+➤ Our society’s reality shapes language and, in turn, that language shapes the way we think ➤ , so it is logical to conclude that:

 Speaking more than one language allows us to:

-➤ Sometimes we find that one word we so desperately need to express exactly what we’re feeling only exists in another language.
+➤ Sometimes we find that one word we so desperately need to express what we’re feeling precisely only exists in another language.

-Emotions, which are notoriously abstract and difficult to communicate, are particularly subject to this phenomenon.
+Emotions, which are notoriously abstract and challenging to communicate, are particularly subject to this phenomenon.

 Take the Portuguese word “saudade,” for example, which refers to ➤